Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

     fn verify_tx_stateless(&self, raw_tx: RawTx) -> anyhow::Result<Self::Transaction>;
 ```

-The semantics of the TxVerifier are pretty straightforward - it takes a RawTx (a slice of bytes) as an argument, and does
+The semantics of the `TxVerifier` are pretty straightforward - it takes a `RawTx` (a slice of bytes) as an argument, and does
 some work to transform it into some output `Transaction` type _without looking at the current rollup state_.
 This output transaction
 type will eventually be fed to the `TxHooks` for _stateful_ verification.

-A typical workflow for a `TxVerifier` is to deserializing the message, and check its signature.
+A typical workflow for a `TxVerifier` is to deserialize the message, and check its signature.
 As you can see by looking
-at the implementation in `tx_verifier_impl.rs`, this is exactly what we do.
+at the implementation in `tx_verifier_impl.rs`, this is exactly what we do:

 ```rust
 impl<C: Context> TxVerifier for DemoAppTxVerifier<C> {